React API Reference

 // renders as <Text>Link to docs</Text>

-To get more control over the rendering of translation, use instead the render
+To get more control over the rendering of translation, use instead the render prop with a render callback.
+Function passed to render will receive the translation value as a translation parameter:

 // custom component